OpenLiberty/space-rover-mission/documentation/setup.md

 ## Devices

-The space rover mission has two physical devices to set up: the space rover and the game board.
+The Space Rover mission has two physical devices to set up: the Space Rover and the Game Board.
 Both devices have LEDs that display light patterns for the following setup, standby, and gameplay states:
 * Connecting to WiFi
 * Waiting for a websocket connection
 * Websocket connected, waiting for game start